- Ashley Dotterweich

 Your case study should reflect the perspective of your buyer — if you’re selling to VPEs, aim to interview the VPE.
 Depending on the size of the team and who is using your product, you might need to find a balance between someone who is high-level enough to understand the business value that your product brings, but technical and in-the-weeds enough to know how the product is being used day to day.

-It’s okay to interview more than one person, but more viewpoints can be hard to wrangle, and for right now we’re aiming for simple and effective, so stick to no more than 2-3 interviewees.
+It’s OK to interview more than one person, but more viewpoints can be hard to wrangle, and for right now we’re aiming for simple and effective, so stick to no more than two to three interviewees.

 10 Critical Case Study Interview Questions (and One Helpful Bonus Question)